suldev8/catalog/README.md

 Catalog is a web application that provides a list of items within a variety of categories as well as provides Google's OAuth 2.0 authentication system for user login.
 Registered users will have the ability to post, edit and delete their own items.

 ## Prerequisites
-This web app was built using Python 2.7.12
+This web app was built using Python 2.7.12 verson.

 ## Installation